Ragwort (Senecio jacobaea)

 Rate: 350 or 500 mL per 100 L of water

-Comments: Spot spray.
-Apply to actively growing plants.
+Comments: Spot spray actively growing plants.

 Withholding period: Nil.